Skip to main content

 Translation

 The crooked shall be made whole; the bent shall be made straight.
 The hollow shall be filled; the worn shall be made new.
-With little, one gains; with much, one is bewildered.
+With little, one gains; with much, one goes astray.

 Therefore the Sage embraces the One and becomes the pattern for all under Heaven.
 Not displaying himself, he is luminous.
-Not insisting he is right, he is distinguished.
-Not boasting, he has merit.
-Not being proud, he endures.
+Not asserting he is right, he becomes evident.
+Not proclaiming his merit, he achieves.
+Not praising himself, he endures.
 Because he alone does not contend, no one under Heaven can contend with him.

-The ancient saying, "the crooked shall be made whole" -- is this empty talk?
-Truly, wholeness comes and returns to him.
+The ancient saying, "the crooked shall be made whole" — how could this be empty words?
+Truly, wholeness returns to him.

 Word Notes